Saturday, 10 January 2015

-Its late 2010.
+It's late 2010.
 After starting the Tamiya Steyr kit I found a bunch of old modelling stuff at my parents.
-These included some quite well preserved figures, paints and even the old but battered 1970's Tamiya Tiger 1.
-What surprised me most of all though was that some of the Tamiya paint's were still usable!
+These included some quite well preserved figures, paints, and even the old but battered 1970's Tamiya Tiger I. What surprised me most of all though was that some of the Tamiya paint's were still usable!

-I figured the Tiger 1 would be a great guinea pig so I set about trying out some of the latest techniques.
-One thing that I picked up early on is that the large Tamiya spray tins are not really suitable for 1/35 scale kits and I would have to get my hands on an airbrush.
-I did some research and soon acquired an Iwata HP-C-Plus airbrush and compressor.
+I figured the Tiger I would be a great guinea pig so I set about trying out some of the latest techniques I had read about.
+One thing that I picked up early on is that the large Tamiya spray tins are not really suitable for 1/35 scale kits, and I would have to get my hands on an airbrush.
+I did some research and soon acquired an Iwata HP-C-Plus and compressor.

 The Panzerwreck books really appealed to me so from the very start I was attempting to convey some wrecks.
-Scratchmod's site was a great inspiration and I soon set about destroying brand new (cheapo
+Scratchmod's site was a great inspiration and I soon set about destroying brand new but very cheap

 Tamiya's ubiquitous Opel Blitz gets the scalpel treatment.